Martin-Pop/paralel_encryptor/README.md

 | Workers     | -w, --workers     | No       | Number of parallel worker processes.
 Default: 2.             |

 ---

+## Errors

+Errors are printed to the console as well as logged into file 'app.log' found in the same directory as 'main.py' .
+Log file also contains traceback.

 ## Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND